 Yes - a key aim is to develop leaders for both industry and academia.

 Students meet and work with research and industry leaders through the programme, and can opt to undertake one of the ‘high impact’ activities in an academic context.
-For instance, research and/or teaching.
+For example, completing a SURE project over one of the summer breaks.

 How many students join SELA each year?